Trying to keep your brain young? A big new study finds these lifestyle changes help

 A study of people at risk

-The POINTER study was limited to people from ages 60 to 79 who had normal memory and thinking but were at elevated risk for cognitive decline and Alzheimer's.
+The POINTER study was limited to people ages 60 to 79 who had normal memory and thinking but were at elevated risk for cognitive decline and Alzheimer's disease.

 Half the participants were asked to come up with their own plan to eat better and exercise more.